Juan Fernández Islands

 Unique Flora and Fauna

-The Juan Fernández Islands are a biodiversity hotspot, home to many unique species found nowhere else on Earth.
-The islands have been designated a UNESCO Biosphere Reserve due to their exceptional ecological value.
-Here, you can find rare plants, such as the Juan Fernández firebush and the Juan Fernández fur seal.
-The islands are also a haven for birdwatchers, with several endemic bird species, including the Juan Fernández petrel and the Juan Fernández firecrown.
+As a UNESCO Biosphere Reserve, the Juan Fernández Islands are a biodiversity hotspot.
+They are home to many species found nowhere else on Earth, such as the Juan Fernández firebush and the Juan Fernández fur seal.
+Birdwatchers will appreciate the endemic species like the Juan Fernández petrel and the Juan Fernández firecrown.

 Fascinating History